Current Status: open with extra precautions in place (see below).

 - Chaperones: Please do not bring anybody else with you unless it is necessary (in which case please let your practitioner know before the treatment).
 Chaperones will be asked to follow the same procedures as patients.

 - Social Distancing: We are taking measures to ensure that you do not meet other patients when visiting the clinic.
-We remind you of the rules of keeping at least 1m apart from other people should you meet anybody (1m areas are demarked with black tape).
+We remind you of the rules of keeping 2m apart from anybody that you do meet, including your practitioner, for as much of the time as possible.
+Although rules now dictate that a 1m distance is acceptable when wearing a face mask, try to maintain 2m for as much of the time as possible.
+Your practitioner will of course help with this process (1m areas are demarked with black tape).

-- Bookings: We will be making ongoing bookings electronically – you will be emailed confirmation and reminders of your appointments.
+- Bookings: We will be making ongoing bookings electronically whenever possible – you will be emailed confirmation and reminders of your appointments.

 - PPE.
 Your practitioner will be wearing the appropriate PPE recommended by their governing body.
 If you would like a practitioner to wear more PPE please discuss this with them before your appointment.

 - This is a lot of information and we are sorry for any inconvenience that it causes.
 If you have any questions, or would like more information, please contact us.
 We will ask you to sign a consent form letting us know that you have considered this information, and don’t have any signs of COVID-19, before entering the clinic.
 These measures are intended to protect our most vulnerable patients.
 Thank you for following them measures during this unprecedented time.